 As stated, the importance of monitoring and active participation in the protection of the Town's shoreline and coastal resources is paramount.
 As such, pursuant to Section 2-636, Town of Palm Beach Code of Ordinances, the Shore Protection Board was created to act in an advisory capacity to the Town Council and make recommendations to the Town Council on all matters relating to shore protection in the Town.
 These responsibilities include, but are not limited to, issues relating to the beaches and specific resiliency matters along the Town's Lake Worth Lagoon shoreline as directed by Town Council.
-In addressing these matters, the scope of the Shore Protection Board's duties includes long-term planning, public education, and assisting Town staff in applicable communication with the public.
+In addressing these matters, the scope of the Shore Protection Board's duties includes monitoring shoreline conditions, sand transfer plant operations, Lake Worth Inlet maintenance dredging, beach nourishment, dune restoration, long-term planning, public education, and assisting Town staff in applicable communication with the public.